 Youssef Extruder Systems - Office Cairo (Egypt) 002-01009662084

-International trade in plastics processing machinery and down stream equipment
+Trade plastics processing machinery and down stream equipment

 We offer machinery and equipment for extrusion, extruder systems and downstream equipment for profile, recycling, pipes, profiles and other machinery.
 We have second hand single screw extruder, twin screw extruder and compounding in stock.
 All machinery and equipment for the plastics extrusion.